drexel-cci-ci/ionic-qr-code-scanner/README.md

 ```

+``
+Note: as you leave the page and go to the modal, ionViewWillLeave() will be called and destroy the scanner.
+If you do not have this, the scanner will continue to scan in the background.
+``

 Now, when you scan a QR code, a modal will pop up.
 Now, we will add stuff inside the modal.

 Go to `./src/app/modals/qr-scanner-data.page.ts`.
 Write: